 - Bogavante: lobster (aka langosta).
 Langosta* and bogavante are different types of lobster; bogavante has large front claws, langosta has long antennae.
 When they’re alive langostas are a dark orange colour, while bogavantes look dark blue.
 They both turn pinkish when cooked.

-- Buey: crab (see also cangrejo)
+- Buey: crab, big and red-brown (see also cangrejo)

 - Cañaillas: sea snails.
 Usually boiled in salt water and served in their shells, with a pin to extract them, rather like eating French escargots.